What to Look for When Building a Tech Team for EdTechs?

-Each educational software product is designed to cater to different aspects of education.
+Building a Tech Team for EdTechs can be challenging.
+After all, each educational software product is designed to cater to different aspects of education.
 In turn, each sub-industry requires specific knowledge from the product and engineering pros that build it.
-This guide helps recruiters, HR and PeopleOps teams know exactly what to look for in new additions, or which skills to develop.
+This comprehensive guide aids recruiters, HR, and PeopleOps teams in understanding the essential Engineering Skills in EdTech, in order to seek them in new additions or develop within their existing teams for educational software development.

 Learning Management Systems (LMS)